"Giving is the highest expression of power." -Vivian Greene

 reach this goal.

-The Winter Reading Program offers adults a New Year's Resolution we can all achieve: read six books of your choice and be rewarded!
-This program operates from January to March and encourages adults to read, participate in book discussion groups and attend author readings.
+The Winter Reading Program offers adults a New Year's Resolution we can all achieve: read five books of your choice and be rewarded!
+This program operates from December 21 to March and encourages adults to read, participate in book discussion groups and attend author readings.
 Adults receive an incentive from the HCPL Foundation when they register and a mug from the Friends when they complete the program.
 The theme and color scheme of the program changes annually which has generated fun mug collections for many of our participants.

 HCPL Foundation is currently seeking a $2,500 sponsor for the program.